chrissearle/www_smu/posts/2015/05/15-new-racing-quad.md

 title: New racing quad
 date: 2015-05-15 06:50 +0200
 tags: quadcopter, FPV, 250, naze32
-category: RC
+category: Radio Control
 image: quad-3.jpg
+intro: Finishing up most of the work on the FPV racing quad
 ---

 Finally did most of the build on the new FPV racing quad.

 ## Background

-Initial information was covered in [this blog post](http://www.searle.me.uk/2015/04/21/racing-250-frame-change/) but the basic idea was that I had a racing FPV250 kit but I disliked the frame.
+Initial information was covered in [this blog post](/2015/04/21/racing-250-frame-change/) but the basic idea was that I had a racing FPV250 kit but I disliked the frame.
 I also wanted to try out the Naze32 board instead of the KK2.1 I was using.

 ## Naze32